websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/developer-guide/style-book-token-definitions.md

 The `frontend-token-definition.json` file containing your token definition must be in the root level of your theme module folder.
 Every token defined in your token definition must represent a style (color, spacing, font, etc.) in the CSS of your theme.

-All of the styles that your tokens represent must be coded as CSS variables.
+All styles that your tokens represent must be coded as CSS variables.
 For example, take this definition of a token (giving an option to configure a font):

 ```json
 {